The term self improvement is a bit misleading and is sometimes erroneously interpreted.

 This is a partial list of the aims of self improvement.

-Sometimes, when people finally decide to be more practical then just reading a book and expecting miracles, they find that there are obstacles on their path, and if they don’t posses enough inner strength, they might drop the whole idea.
+Sometimes, when people finally decide to be more practical, and not just read a book and expect miracles, they find that there are obstacles on their path, and if they don’t posses enough inner strength, they might drop the whole idea.

-When starting anything new, one often becomes more aware of problems and obstacles.
-They are not new.
-They were there all the time, but because you want to make changes you become more aware of them.
-Don’t let them daunt your spirit.
-If you continue, they will get weaker in time, and you will be able to ignore them and overcome them.
+When starting anything new, one often becomes aware of problems and obstacles.
+These problems and obstacles are not new.
+They were there all the time, but you were not aware of them.
+Now, that you want to make changes your awareness of them becomes greater.